Buddleja davidii

 Status in the CKISS region

-- There is insufficient information for these species on their distribution, impacts, potential for spread and/or feasibility of control.
-Not enough information to assign a management category.
-Carry out inventory if required, monitor known locations, and/or find out more information from other regions.
+- There is insufficient information for this species on its distribution, impacts, potential for spread, and/or feasibility of control.

 - To learn more about how CKISS classifies and manages invasive species, see our Invasive Species Priority Lists page.